Doctor of Ministry (DMin) Overview

 The Doctor of Ministry (DMin) degree is an advanced professional degree designed for those in pastoral and para-church ministries.
 The DMin degree program is composed of ministry-oriented, doctoral-level courses, which cover topics such as preaching, evangelism and outreach, spiritual formation, and leadership.
-HGST allows DMin students to specialize in one of three areas:
+HGST allows DMin students to specialize in one of four areas:

 - Pastoral Leadership addresses congregational systems, leading through change, and ministry in a post-modern culture.
 Directed by Dr. Ken Shuman

 - Pastoral Care combines the best of pastoral ministries and counseling disciplines to inform students regarding concepts and practices in this field of study.
 Directed by Dr. Jerry Terrill.

 - Spiritual Direction and Formation provides a way for students to receive spiritual direction certification while completing the Doctor of Ministry degree program.
 Directed by Dr. Mike Luedde.

 - Missional Leadership prepares students to provides leadership in a variety of contexts, within missional and post-modern cultures.
 Directed by Dr. Ken Shuman.